• Skip to primary navigation

 Jump to Recipe

-This easy vegan avocado basil pesto with no cheese or oil is a healthier alternative to traditional pesto.
+This easy vegan avocado basil pesto sauce with no cheese or oil is an alternative to traditional pesto.
 It's creamy, flavorful, and perfect to use in so many ways including with pastas, potatoes, salads and more.

 a whiter bowl with green sauce and a lemon on the side